Disclosure of criminal convictions to the FCA in financial services roles

 How does this disclosure work in practice?

-Under the Approved Persons Regime, the FCA assesses and approves individuals to perform one or more activities - 'controlled functions' - for an authorised firm.
+Under the Approved Persons Regime, which still applies to a limited extent, for example to Appointed Representatives, the FCA assesses and approves individuals to perform one or more activities - 'controlled functions' - for an authorised firm.

 In order to obtain FCA approval, individuals need to:

-By virtue of the Exceptions Order, the candidate must disclose to the FCA both spent and unspent convictions and cautions (other than a protected conviction or caution).
+By virtue of the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975, the candidate must disclose to the FCA both spent and unspent convictions and cautions (other than a protected conviction or caution).

 Changes brought about by the Senior Managers & Certification Regime

-Under the Senior Managers & Certification Regime the position changes considerably.
-For Senior Manager Functions (SMFs), which represent only the most senior positions in regulated firms, the position remains the same.
+Under the Senior Managers & Certification Regime the position changed considerably.
+For Senior Manager Functions (SMFs), which represent only the most senior positions in regulated firms, the position remains the same as under the Approved Persons Regime.
 Firms must seek approval from the FCA for that individual to carry out the role in question and may rely on the FCA exemption to require disclosure of spent convictions and cautions.
 Firms and candidates for SMFs need to declare if a candidate has a criminal record (to the maximum extent allowed by law).
 Firms must also undertake a criminal records check as part of each Senior Manager application for approval.
 This requirement also applies to NEDs who are not Senior Managers.

 For certified staff however, who will make up the majority of staff within FCA regulated firms, there is no requirement to be approved by the FCA.
 Instead, the firm needs to certify staff on appointment and annually thereafter as fit and proper to perform their role.
 As the FCA guidance confirms, criminal records checks will not be mandatory for Certification Functions, but firms may choose to conduct these checks for other staff where they are legally allowed to do so – this is for firms to decide.
 Firms cannot however rely on the Exceptions Order for these roles and would not be entitled to ask about spent convictions.